angular/angular/aio/content/guide/deployment.md

 </code-example>

-Switching to _production mode_ makes it run faster by disabling development specific checks such as the dual change detection cycles.
+_Production mode_ improves application performance by disabling development-only safety checks and debugging utilities, such as the expression-changed-after-checked detection.

-When you enable production builds via `--prod` command line flag, the runtime production mode is enabled as well.
+Building your application with the production configuration automatically enables Angular's runtime production mode.

 {@a lazy-loading}